JanssenProject/jans/jans-core/shibboleth-idp/docs/asynchronous_activation_tests.md

 - [x] covered by test

 GIVEN two WorkerIds built from different Origins WHEN they are compared THEN they are not equal

+#### A1.2.4 · `shouldFail_whenBuiltFromNullOrigin`

+- [x] covered by test

+GIVEN a null Origin WHEN a WorkerId is built THEN it fails and no WorkerId is produced

 ---